 Phototaxis mutant kit: Cultures of wild-type and mutant strains in liquid for observation over a few days; no preparation of media or subculturing is required.
 For classroom use, we ship the cultures on agar and provide stock solutions for making the liquid medium.
 Some background material and references are also included.

 Circadian rhythm kit: Wild-type strain CC-124 for the circadian rhythm experiment, plus stock solutions for culture medium, and instructions.

 Combined phototaxis and circadian rhythm kit: To examine phototaxis and do the circadian rhythm experiment.

 Nuclear mutations in Chlamydomonas segregate 2:2 in meiotic tetrads, whereas chloroplast mutations are transmitted only by the mating type plus parent in most zygotes, producing a 4:0 segregation pattern.
 Some years ago Jacqueline Hoffman at Washington University developed a laboratory exercise using chloroplast antibiotic mutations in both mating types that has proved to be a classic experiment for demonstrating uniparental inheritance in college genetics courses.
 Uniparental Inheritance kit: cultures of antibiotic resistant mutants, detailed instructions, antibiotics, stock solutions for culture media.
-If you’d prefer to provide your own antibiotics (streptomycin and erythromycin, available from Sigma, hospital pharmacies, or other suppliers), we can ship just the cultures and instructions.
+If you’d prefer to provide your own antibiotics (streptomycin and erythromycin), we can ship just the cultures and instructions.